-Published July 10, 2019 By Adam Lowenstein
+Published July 10, 2019, Authored by Dr. Adam Lowenstein

 Dr. Lowenstein: Hello and welcome to The Headache 360 Podcast.
 This is your host, Dr. Adam Lowenstein.
 And as I’m imagining most of you know by now, I’m a migraine surgeon.
 I do nerve decompression for migraine and chronic headaches.
 And my goal here is to try and get some information from lots of different people who take care of migraine and chronic headache patients.
 And today we have a very special guest.
 Dr. Matt O’Neil is a physical therapist.
 He’s from Nebraska, and he got his doctorate in physical therapy from Creighton University.
 And I am really, really pleased to have you on the show, Matt.
 Thanks for being here.
 Can you tell us a little bit about yourself?